Rcomian/STS/README.md

+V1.0.3
+Lowered CPU ude on Oddy some more.
+On PolySEQ16:
+  Misc Small fixes, including cleaned up and aligning interface layout, Added different step setting for each row.
+  Tool tip for knobs now shows note letter.
+  Added menu item for changing knobs from 'snapped to semitones' to 'continious'.
+  Added separate 'index' lights per row.

 V1.0.2
 Added LFOPoly
 Added label for channel on/off SEQ16 (ooops)
-Lowered CPU use on Oddy Poly
+Lowered CPU use on Oddy Poly.

 Here is the V1 list so far.
 Documentation to follow.....